Adil-Moukafih/ai-salama/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) for details.